VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Result.join = Result.chain.bind(null, identity);
 ```

-So, we get `Result.join` a function that only waits for the `data` (this is the power of [partial application](@/web-development/learn-fp/partial-application.md)).
+So with this we get `Result.join` a function that only waits for the `data` parameter (this is the power of [partial application](@/web-development/learn-fp/partial-application.md)).
 Let's see it in action.

 ```js
 const good_data = Result.Ok('Hello');